 }

-Before uploading our skecth, we need to compile it (the very first time, compile may take a few seconds) using your fqbn:
+Save and close.
+Before uploading our sketch, we need to compile it using your fqbn:

 arduino-cli compile --fqbn arduino:avr:uno MyFirstSketch

-Upload the sketch using your phisical port and fqbn:
+Upload the sketch using your physical port and fqbn:

 arduino-cli upload -p /dev/ttyACM0 --fqbn arduino:avr:uno MyFirstSketch

-This way you should see your Arduino board reprogramming itself and executing the sketch (4 seconds built-in LED on, 1 second off).
+After this command, you should see your Arduino Uno board reprogramming itself and executing the sketch.

-Typing fqbn and port every time can be really boring.
-An help comes from linux alias command.
-The following line will associate “acompile” with arduino-cli compile and its full parameters.
-The second line will make the same work but with the update command:
+The following line will associate the “acompile” alias with the arduino-cli compile command with all its parameters.
+The second line will make the same work, but with the update command:

 alias acompile="arduino-cli compile --fqbn arduino:avr:uno"